Day One (My FAQ's)treatacne

 How many servings/meals do you eat a day?

-I don't actually eat "meals" but about 4-6 small servings of fruit and vegetables throughout the day.
+I don't actually eat "meals" but "snack" about 3-5 times a day with around 4-5 servings of fruit and vegetables throughout the day.

 What do you drink now?

 Only water and hot tea.
 Please note, I do not drink the tea most of my friends and family are use to: the pre-bagged pouches found in small boxes.
-No, what I drink are the loose leaf teas.
+No, what I drink are the loose leaf teas, organic and caffeine free if I can find it.
 I have found many kinds of loose leaf green, white, chamomile, and darjeeling teas off the internet and at my local vitamin shops.
 Those are my favorite flavors.
-I drink 1-3 cups a day, but almost always green tea every day.
+I drink 1-5 cups a day.

-If I can, I try to find the caffeine free brands and/or make sure the quality is good.
-If not, then I am not so much concerned about the caffeine.
-Surprisingly, loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
+Loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
 A little goes a long way.
-I would recommend buying a bag for 9-20 dollars and having it last half a year to a year in your household.
+I would recommend buying a bag for 9-20 dollars and having it last half a year to one year in your household.

 I have always drank hot tea though, ever since high school.
 Being a tea drinker alone didn't help my acne, I just happened to like it.
-I also use to sweeten my tea with honey, but eventually just enjoyed the bitter taste as I got older.
+I also use to sweeten my tea with honey, but eventually just enjoyed the plain, bitter taste of it as I got older.

 How much water do you drink a day?

-I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-3 fillings of it a day.
+I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-2 fillings of it a day.
 I drink water as soon as I wake up and continute to sip it periodically throughout the day.
-I stop drinking water 30 minutes before eating something, and then wait at least 45-60 minutes after I eat something before drinking again.
+I usually don't eat and drink at the same time, but if I do I won't drink a lot just a little.

 Please understand that no one has yet to tell me the exact amount of water I should be drinking a day, which is fine because each day is different.
-If I am working out at the gym then I will prepare myself ahead of time with a little extra water, but if I am not going anywhere then I would rather fill up my 20 oz container only once that day.
-And of course, I also drink my 1-3 cups of tea a day.
+If I am walking then I'll drink more.
+And of course I also drink my 1-5 cups of tea a day as well.

 How often do you urinate/produce waste?

-Umm... well, I urinate about once every 3-4 hours, so that's an average of about 3-4 times a day.
-I usually drink water right after I urinate, always keeping myself hydrated.
-I stop drinking water approx. 3 hours before I go to sleep though.
-I hate waking up to pee, always hurts my stomach .
+Well... if you must know I urinate about once every 2 hours, so that's an average of about 5-6 times a day.
+I stop drinking water approx. 2 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always hurts my stomach.

-Before my diet change, I produced waste only once a day or once every other day.
-Ever since I started drinking my homemade vegetable juice, I suddenly can produce waste up to 3 times a day!
-To me that's just eccentric, especially on top of all my water drinking and urination worry.
-I discovered that chewing my food much longer than I normally would actually slows down the waste production.
+Before my diet change, I produced waste only once every other day.
+Ever since I started drinking my homemade vegetable juice and/or eating more vegetables, I suddenly can produce waste up to 3 times a day!
+To me that was just way too much, so I read a few books and later discovered that chewing my food much longer than I normally would actually slows down the waste production, and it did.

-Sorry for all the piss and crap talk, but these are actual things that people have been asking me.
+Sorry for all the piss and crap talk, but these are actual questions that people have been asking me during my time here.
 I had no idea people were so picky and upset about these sorts of things, so... there you go!

 Best of luck to you all!